cathaloruaidh/genomeBuildConversion/README.md

 - Prerequisites: `liftOver`, `CrossMap` and `bedtools`.
 Binary files for `picard` are supplied.
 - Reference FASTA files are not included due to file size, but are required for the application to the real WGS data
 - This process assumes `chr1, chr2, ..., chrX, chrY, chrM` nomenclature.
 - The input BED files for the full-genome search are ~150GB in size.
-- The code below eneds to be run separately for both builds (hg19 and GRCh38) as well as using both tools (liftOver and CrossMap).
+- The code below needs to be run separately for both builds (hg19 and GRCh38) as well as using both tools (liftOver and CrossMap), so one of each should be selected.